-We will now analyze the performance of \ac{DPC} and linear precoding schemes for different channel conditions.
-For DPC-AO we use the algorithm from \cite{MaxSumRateJour} with the geometric mean (high SNR) initial phase values.
-For the linear precoding schemes, we use the RIS-LISA algorithm proposed in \cite{IRSLISA} with the harmonic mean initial phases.
-In all plots, we additionally show the harmonic mean (dotted lines) and the geometric mean (dashed lines) based high \ac{SNR} approximations for the direct channel, for random phases, and after the geometric mean maximization.\\ The channel $\bH_\trek$ is assumed to follow uncorrelated Rayleigh fading with a channel gain of $\beta_\tre=2.2$.
-Regarding $\bH_\ts$, we have already seen in the last subsection that a rank-one channel has a quite limiting influence on the possible eigenvalue locations.
-Instead of assuming $\bH_\ts$ to have a rank of one, we assume a more practical assumption in which $\bH_\ts$ is assumed to follow Rician fading.
-Here, a Rician component with a Rician factor of 6dB is added to the uncorrelated Rayleigh fading term.
+We will now analyze the behavior of the eigenvalues connected with the performance of \ac{DPC} and linear precoding.
+In comparison to the last subsection, we consider $K=3$ users with $\NM=2$ antennas each instead of the 6 single-antenna users.
+The channel $\bH_\trek$ is assumed to follow uncorrelated Rayleigh fading with a channel gain of $\beta_\tre=2.2$.
+Instead of assuming $\bH_\ts$ is rank one, we assume a more practical assumption in which $\bH_\ts$ is assumed to follow Rician fading.
+Particularly, a Rician component with a Rician factor of $10\,\text{dB}$ is considered in the following.
 The Rician component is obtained by assuming a half-wavelength \ac{ULA} at the \ac{BS} and at the \ac{RIS} where the \ac{AoA} and \ac{AoD} are selected uniformly from the interval $[0,2\pi)$.
 This model is then compared to $\bH_\ts$ being Rayleigh (uncorrelated) distributed.

-At first, we start again by analyzing the behavior of the eigenvalues, seen in Figure \ref{fig:PerfEigs}.
-For Rayleigh fading (see Figure \ref{fig:PerfEigsa}) all eigenvalues can be controlled resulting in a well conditioned channel.
-In the case of Rician fading (see Figure \ref{fig:PerfEigsb}), the channel has full rank as well and the smaller eigenvalues can also be improved.
+At first, we analyze the behavior of the eigenvalues shown in Figure \ref{fig:PerfEigs}.
+For Rayleigh fading [see Figure \ref{fig:PerfEigsa}] all eigenvalues can be controlled resulting in a well-conditioned channel.
+In the case of Rician fading [see Figure \ref{fig:PerfEigsb}], the channel has full rank as well and the smaller eigenvalues can also be improved.
 However, we can already see the impact of the rank-one component resulting in the increase of the largest eigenvalue. \pgfplotstableread{plot_data/SNRRates.txt}{\tableSNR}

-This problem of the Rician fading assumption can also be observed in Figure \ref{fig:SNRComp}.
-Here, we can see a gap between the linear scheme and \ac{DPC} in the cases of only the direct channel and the random phase shifts.
-In case of DPC-AO and RIS-LISA, the corresponding gap can only be closed when considering Rayleigh fading (Figure \ref{fig:SNRCompa}).
-For Rician fading (see Figure \ref{fig:SNRCompb}), however, the gap remains. \pgfplotstableread{plot_data/IRSElRates.txt}{\tableIRSEl}